 However, this span does not correspond with the actual dates of the historical events described in the series.
 If they did then Bumppo would be 100 years old when he traveled to the Kansas plains in The Prairie, and he obviously wasn't.

 This is my brother Jim and I in 1977, backpacking up the Little Snake River in the Route National Forest in Colorado.
 Our advanced gear would have made Hawkeye drool.
 My backpack was a Kelty and Jim's was a JanSport; both were considered premier equipment at the time.
 My tent (the yellow stuff bag) was a Sierra Designs 2-Man A-Frame, and at 6 pounds it was the lightest tent money could buy.
 My sleeping bag was a goose-down filled Holubar, which I still use today, and Jim's was a JanSport.
 Our sleeping pads are 4 inch foam, and we bought them at the Army Surplus store for ten bucks.
-I believe I pioneered their use in backpacking, not that I've seen anyone else ever use them.
-Today they cost around $130.
+I believe I pioneered their use in backpacking, not that I have ever seen anyone else actually packing one.
+Today a foam piece costs around $120.
 Our fishing rods are Eagle Claw Trailmasters, which break down into 4 pieces for easy packing.
 The rifle is a working replica of a Hawken 50 caliber muzzle-loading flintlock, and we took turns carrying it.
 This, out of all our gear, was the closest to what Hawkeye would have carried in the 18th century without getting too particular.
-It weighed about 10-12 pounds.
+It weighed a heavy 10-12 pounds.

 The photos, now faded with age, were taken with a German made Rollei 35.
 It is a 35mm miniature viewfinder camera, with an insertable lens, one of the smallest and lightest cameras that were available in the 1970s, and ideal for backpacking.
 It no longer works because one day I dropped it in a river.
 I even wasted money trying to get it repaired.
 Now it's just a shiny piece of memorabilia sitting in my office.